 The published admissions number for our school is 20 pupils per year group, with pupils being admitted in the September after his/her fourth birthday.

 Only one application needs to be made which can also be completed online.
-The online application system opens on Thursday 14th November 2019 and closes at 12 noon on the Friday 31st January 2020.
+The online application system opens on Monday 16th November 2020 and closes at 12 noon on the Friday 15th January 2021.
 Details of the admissions’ process can be found on Lincolnshire’s website: www.lincolnshire.gov.uk/schools-and-education/school-admissions/.
-You are able to view your offered school online on Thursday 16th April 2020, or a letter will be sent to you on this date.
-During the autumn term we host an open morning and evening to provide prospective parents with the opportunity to visit our school and to see our school in action.
+You are able to view your offered school online on Friday 16th April 2021, or a letter will be sent to you on this date.
+During the autumn term we host open evenings to provide prospective parents with the opportunity to visit our school and to see our school in action.
 In addition, the Head Teacher is happy to arrange individual visits.

 A. The child is in the care of the local authority or had previously been in care.